A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: An Ensemble for Nested Lattice Chains

-Previous proofs for the existence of capacity achieving pairs of nested lattices used random Construction A, introduced by Loeliger~\cite{loeliger97}, for creating a fine lattice, and then rotated it using a lattice that is good for MSE quantization.\footnote{More precisely, the coarse lattice in the previous proofs was Rogers good, which also implies goodness for MSE quantization.} Here, we take a slightly different approach that is a direct extension of the original approach of~\cite{zs98} to creating nested binary linear codes.
+Previous proofs for the existence of capacity achieving pairs of nested lattices used random Construction A, introduced by Loeliger~\cite{loeliger97}, for creating a fine lattice, and then rotated it using a lattice that is good for covering.
+Here, we take a different approach that is a direct extension of the original approach of~\cite{zs98} to creating nested binary linear codes.
 We use random Construction A to simultaneously create both the fine and the coarse lattice.
 Namely, we randomly draw a linear code and lift it to the Euclidean space in order to obtain the fine lattice.
 The coarse lattice is obtained by lifting a subcode from the same linear code to the Euclidean space.
-The ensemble of nested lattice pairs is defined as follows.

-Let $\gamma=2\sqrt{n\Tsnr}$, and $p=\xi n^{\frac{3}{2}}$, where $\xi$ is chosen as the largest number in the interval \mbox{$[1/2,1)$} such that $p$ is prime.
-For some $\epsilon_1>0$, to be specified later, choose $k_1$ such that\footnote{For ease of exposition we disregard the fact that by this definition $k_1$ may not take an integer value.
-We can always round $k_1$ to the nearest larger integer with no effect on the derivations in the sequel.}